To get your message out there, to get yourself out there, you have to market your abilities.

 This post is broken down into these sections:

-- How many channels you *really* need to be on
+How many social channels you need to be on

 We all need a breath of relief here so I decided to make this post.

 So, shall we?